-According to the latest updates and previous years’ trends, the CUET exam will tentatively be held from the second week of May onwards.
-Students must follow this page till the end to get a brief insight into the revised CUET 2026 exam pattern, CUET marking scheme, and an overview of the CUET 2026 syllabus.
+According to the latest official NTA notification, the CUET UG 2026 exam is scheduled from May 11 to May 31, 2026, in CBT mode across 400+ cities in India and internationally.
+Students must follow this page till the end to get a brief insight into the latest CUET exam pattern, CUET marking scheme, and an overview of the CUET 2026 syllabus.

-In collaboration with UGC, NTA announced significant changes in the CUET exam pattern in 2025.
-The pattern is expected to remain the same and not undergo any further changes in 2026.
+The CUET exam pattern in 2026 is expected to remain the same and not undergo any further changes.
 According to the latest CUET exam pattern, the following are the brief highlights.

-Download the CUET Previous Year's Question Papers for all subjects from CUET 2022, 2023, and 2024 - absolutely FREE!
+Download the CUET Previous Year's Question Papers for all subjects from CUET 2022-2025 - absolutely FREE!

 Download NowNTA conducts the CUET for UG admissions to all the participating universities across India.
-217 universities (including 47 central universities - DU, JNU, Hyderabad University, Allahabad University… and many more) will be a part of the CUET (UG) 2026.
-A brief overview of the CUET exam pattern and the CUET marking scheme for 2026 has been provided below.
+230+ universities (including 48 central universities - DU, JNU, Hyderabad University, Allahabad University, and many more) will be a part of the CUET (UG) 2026.
+A brief overview of the CUET UG paper pattern and the CUET marking scheme has been mentioned below.

 CUET Exam Pattern & Marking Scheme